dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 Nope.
 This plugin allows you to easily deploy chatbots that you create using the Watson Conversation service on IBM Bluemix.
-[These instructions](https://www.ibm.com/watson/developercloud/doc/conversation/getting-started.html) will guide you through this intuitive process, and there's a course specifically designed to teach you how to do this coming soon!
+[These instructions](https://www.ibm.com/watson/developercloud/doc/conversation/getting-started.html) will guide you through this intuitive process, and there's a course coming soon that's specifically designed to teach you how to do this!
 No prior technical knowledge necessary.